 By Terry Trucco

-At least, that’s how we felt after road testing the Royalton’s iPad, a slender, black-leather-framed amenity that sits on the desk in every room at the hotel, fully loaded and ready to multi-task.
+At least, that’s how I felt after road testing the Royalton’s iPad, a slender, black-leather-framed amenity that sits on the desk in every room at the hotel, fully loaded and ready to multi-task.

 Consider some of the items identified by whimsical icons on its menu.
 You can book a wake-up call, order a room service hamburger, ask housekeeping to turn down your bed, buy theater tickets, see if your flight to San Francisco is on time, order a car to the airport and double-check the hotel’s check-out time.